reshmasridhar/tic-tac-toe/README.md

 - `style.css`: Contains the CSS styles for the game layout and appearance.
 - `script.js`: Contains the JavaScript code for game logic and interaction.

-## Game Features

-- Simple and intuitive user interface.
-- Visual indication of player turns and game outcomes.
-- Responsive design for compatibility with various screen sizes.

-## Usage

-1. Clone this repository to your local machine.
-2. Open the `index.html` file in your preferred web browser.
-3. Play the game by clicking on the cells to make your moves.